nitramnauj/MapOfStructureAndPPIBeyondSequence/README.md

 # Map of Structure and PPI Beyond Sequence

-This repository contains Python scripts to reproduce the cosine similarity network analysis described in the associated study: "Mapping protein structural packing similarity to protein-protein interactions beyond sequence"
+This repository contains Python scripts to reproduce the cosine similarity network analysis described in the paper:
+"Mapping protein structural packing similarity to protein-protein interactions beyond sequence".
 All random selections are fixed with a random seed (`42`) to ensure reproducibility.

 ## 🗃️ Key Modules Overview